You are here

 Faculty List

-- A. Allahwala, B.A., M.A.
-(Freie Universität Berlin), Ph.D.
-(York), Associate Professor, Teaching Stream
+• A. Allahwala, M.A.
+(FU Berlin), M.Ed.
+(Toronto), Ph.D.
+(York), Professor, Teaching Stream

-- S.C.
+• S.C.
 Bunce, B.A.
 (Guelph), M.E.S.
 Pl.
 (York), Ph.D.
-(York), Assistant Professor
+(York), Associate Professor

-- S. Farber, B.A (McGill), M.S.A.
-(Ryerson), Ph.D (McMaster), Assistant Professor
+• S. Farber, B.A (McGill), M.S.A.
+(Ryerson), Ph.D.
+(McMaster), Associate Professor

-- J. Hannigan, B.A., M.A.
+• J. Hannigan, B.A., M.A.
 (Western Ontario), Ph.D.
-(Ohio State), Professor
+(Ohio State), Professor Emeritus

-- J. Miron, B.A.
+• J. Miron, B.A.
 (Queen's), M.A.
-(Penn.), M.Sc. (pl.), Ph.D.
-(Toronto), Professor
+(Penn.), M.Sc.
+(Pl.), Ph.D.
+(Toronto), Professor Emeritus

-- D. Silver, B.A.
+• D. Silver, B.A.
 (Berkeley), M.A., Ph.D.
-(Chicago), Assistant Professor
+(Chicago), Professor

-- A. Sorensen, B.F.A.
+• A. Sorensen, B.F.A.
 (Nova Scotia College of Art and Design), M.Sc., Ph.D.
 (London), Professor

 For curriculum inquiries please contact the CIT Program Advisor.
 Email: cit-advisor@utsc.utoronto.ca

 The Department of Human Geography offers pre-professional programs for students interested in career paths that may be city-related.
 Students acquire a combination of conceptual, methodological, and critical skills relevant in a variety of professional fields including city planning, real estate development, transportation, housing, community development, urban governance, and city management.
-The Specialist, Major and Minor programs in City Studies are multidisciplinary: they are designed to give students the opportunity to see how they might apply ideas about cities from the social sciences and kindred disciplines in their field of professional interest.
+The Specialist, Major/Major (Co-op), and Minor Program in City Studies are multidisciplinary: they are designed to give students the opportunity to see how they might apply ideas about cities from the social sciences and kindred disciplines in their field of professional interest.
 The programs also offer preparation for students interested in pursuing graduate education in a field of study related to cities.

-Students intending to complete a program in City Studies should take at least 1.0 credit from the courses listed in Requirement 1 of the Specialist Program in City Studies within their first 4.0 credits.
+Students intending to complete a program in City Studies should complete CITA01H3 and CITA02H3 within their first 4.0 credits.

 Guidelines for Major Program Completion

-The City Studies curriculum has three areas of concentration: (1) City-Building, (2) Community Development and (3) City Governance.
+The City Studies curriculum has three areas of concentration: (1) City-Building, (2) Community Development, and (3) City Governance.

 Notes: